 - Clear limits on WIP and slurry hold times

-In short: you don’t “test quality into” a gummy after the fact.
-You design the process so quality is the default outcome.
+You can’t test quality into a gummy later.
+You design the process so quality is the default.

 Packaging Is Part of the Formula